Colombia – Creolla Beefsteak with Hogao Tomato Sauce, Coco Rice and Mango Lime Salad

-Our Colombian dinner menu included
+Our Colombian menu included

 CREOLLA BEEFSTEAK